Tradeverifyd Names Amanda Greene Chief Operating Officer to Lead Next Phase of Scale

 In addition, Tradeverifyd offers AI-driven supplier scoring, giving you clearer insight into supplier performance.
 And with predictive intelligence features, Tradeverifyd helps you stay aware of signals, developments, and shifts that might cause disruptions.

 Altogether, Tradeverifyd's focus is resilience: its combination of mapping, scoring, monitoring, and compliance helps you withstand disruptions and reduce risk exposure.
+The granular data captured through these maps also serves as the essential foundation for building an accurate Digital Product Passport.
 That’s why Tradeverifyd is an excellent choice among global supply chain management solutions.

 Key features: